-Federal regulations require students who are receiving financial aid to make deliberate and measurable progress toward their degree to continue to receive financial aid.
+Federal regulations require students who are receiving Title IV (federal) financial aid to make deliberate and measurable progress toward their degree to continue to receive these funds.
 This requirement is referred to as Satisfactory Academic Progress or SAP.
-At Loyola, SAP standards apply to all federal programs including Federal Pell Grant, Federal Work-Study, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loans (Student and PLUS), as well as assistance from the state and university need-based funds.
+At Loyola, SAP standards apply to students receiving assistance from federal aid programs (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study, Federal Direct Subsidized/Unsubsidized Loans, Federal Direct PLUS Loans, Federal TEACH Grant), state funds, and Loyola need-based aid.

-The Office of Financial Aid evaluates SAP annually upon completion of the spring semester, after grades are entered.
-The review is based on the entire academic record, even if a student did not receive financial aid for previous semesters of enrollment.
-SAP applies to all students: full-time, part-time, degree and certificate candidates.
+The Office of Financial Aid evaluates academic progress annually upon completion of the spring semester, after grades are reported.
+The review is based on the entire academic record, even if a student did not receive financial aid for a previous semester(s) of enrollment.

 SAP measures academic performance based on three standards: cumulative grade point average (GPA), pace, and maximum timeframe.
 To be eligible for financial aid, students must comply with all three requirements.